QMCSoftware/LDData/formats.md

 ...
 ```

 For a `nuscramble` of the first $r \ge k$ digits, for $n=b^k$ points in base $b$ in $s$ dimensions, with the implementation proposed in Section 3 of Friedel and Keller (2002) and used for $b=2$ in class `DigitalNetBase2` of SSJ, we need $sn$ blocks of $r$ random digits in base $b$.
 Each such block can be represented as an integer in the range $\{0,1,\dots,b^r-1\}$.
-For $b=2$, these are $r$-bit integers.
+For $b=2$, these are $r$ bit integers.
 We can store these integers one row per dimension, $n$ integers per row.
 This gives the following `nuscramble` file format.
 The first non-comment line contains the base $b$, the second line gives the number $s$ of dimensions, the third line gives the scramble resolution (the number of digits that are scrambled), and the following $s$ lines give the $sn$ integers used for the scrambling, $n$ integers per line.
 Note that this is the same amount of random numbers that we would need if we use plain Monte Carlo instead of RQMC[^4][^5].

 [^4]: Another way of storing the NUS is as follows.
-For each coordinate $j$, each point can be identified by a $k$-bit integer, and the NUS maps each such $k$ to a $r$-bit integer that corresponds to the scrambled coordinate $j$ of this point.
-So we can simply store this map in an array of size $b^k$ whose entry $i$ contains the corresponding $r$-bit integer.
+For each coordinate $j$, each point can be identified by a $k$ bit integer, and the NUS maps each such $k$ to a $r$ bit integer that corresponds to the scrambled coordinate $j$ of this point.
+So we can simply store this map in an array of size $b^k$ whose entry $i$ contains the corresponding $r$ bit integer.
 Applying this NUS is then fast and straightforward.

 [^5]: Alternative implementations of NUS that use a hashing function in place of a RNG are proposed in  Burley (2020) and Laine and Karras (2011).
 These methods might be faster and the is much less information to store to reproduce a given scramble, but the hashing function must be fixed, known, and reliable.
 This essentially amount to fixing the RNG and storing only its seed.